Rimbik/ai-nextGen/genai/Llama/Llama_Offline.md

 **Overview:**
 Once you complete the setup, you’ll be able to run the LLaMA model offline on your local PC.
 You'll effectively have a ChatGPT-style prompting system running locally.

 There are various **LLaMA** models available online.
-Some require high-end hardware (like dual GPUs with 80GB RAM), but there are also lighter models that can run on machines with no GPU and only 4GB RAM.
+Some require high-end hardware (like dual GPUs with 80GB RAM) like 'Llama Scout' but there are also lighter models that can run on machines with no GPU and only 4GB RAM. like 'Lama 2' / 7b

 ---